-The Company made cash contributions of \$12,664 to its Pension Plan during the first six months of 2021, and intends to make cash contributions of \$2,111 to the Pension Plan during the remainder of 2021.
+The Company made cash contributions of \$14,775 to its Pension Plan during the first nine months of 2021, which completed the Company's expected cash contributions for the year.

 During the second quarter of 2021, the Company remeasured its Pension Plan's obligations and assets due to a plan amendment, effective May 1, 2021, that ended benefit accrual for a certain group of participants in the Pension Plan.
 The remeasurement resulted in a decrease in pension benefit obligation and regulatory assets totaling \$20,732, of which \$17,520 is attributable to the increase in the discount rate assumption from 2.57% at December 31, 2020 to 3.08% at May 1, 2021, and \$3,212 is due to the curtailment of benefits.
 All other assumptions used for the remeasurement were consistent with the valuation as of December 31, 2020.